duolingo/halflife-regression/README.md

 ```

+## Software

+The file ``experiment.py`` contains a Python implementation of half-life regression, as well as several baseline spaced repetition algorithms used in Section 4.1 of the paper above.
+It implemented in pure Python, and we recommend using [pypy](http://pypy.org/) on large datasets for efficiency.
+The software creates the subfolder ``results/`` which contains model predictions on the test set and induced model weights for inspection.

+The file ``evaluation.r`` contains an R function, ``sr_evaluate()``, which takes a prediction file from the script above, and implements the three key metrics we use for evaluation: mean absolute error (MAE), area under the ROC curve (AUC), and Spearman correlation for estimated half-life.
+Significance tests are also included.

 ## Dataset and Format

-The dataset is [available here](https://s3.amazonaws.com/duolingo-papers/publications/settles.acl16.learning_traces.13m.csv.gz) (361 MB).
+The dataset is available here: [settles.acl16.learning_traces.13m.csv.gz](https://s3.amazonaws.com/duolingo-papers/publications/settles.acl16.learning_traces.13m.csv.gz) (361 MB).

-The file ``settles.acl16.learning_reaces.13m.csv.gz`` is a gzipped CSV file containing the 13 million Duolingo student learning traces used in our experiments.
+This is a gzipped CSV file containing the 13 million Duolingo student learning traces used in our experiments.
 The columns are as follows:

 * ``p_recall`` - proportion of exercises from this lesson/practice where the word/lexeme was correctly recalled
 * ``timestamp`` - UNIX timestamp of the current lesson/practice session